betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 ## (State)Attencide

-Anything that a planter needs to remember during a planting sequence.
+Anything that a Planter needs to remember during a planting sequence.

 RouteState